ICarly: International

-Worldwide, the series aired on Nickelodeon.
+The series aired on Nickelodeon worldwide.
 In Canada, it premiered on October 8, 2007, on YTV and on November 2, 2009, on the original channel, and ended on December 1, 2012, on the former.
 In Australia and New Zealand it premiered on October 29, 2007, and ended on April 13, 2013.
 It premiered on March 8, 2008, and ended on April 5, 2013, in the United Kingdom and Ireland.
-In Pakistan it premiered on Nickelodeon Pakistan on March 11, 2011, and in India it premiered on TeenNick on January 23, 2013.

-Reruns

-The show has been frequently rerun on TeenNick since it ended its run on Nickelodeon.

 Home media

+ICarly DVD releases are distributed by Paramount Home Entertainment under the Nickelodeon label.

 Note: The season DVDs are released according to the five production seasons.

 Reception

 Critical

-iCarly received mixed reviews from critics but positive reception from audiences.
+iCarly received mixed reviews from critics.
 Carey Bryson of About.com gave the show 2 1/2 stars, concluding "The show's comedic elements don't all rest on the irreverent, though, there are some clever storylines and even a few touching moments.
 Overall, the show has some great comedy, interesting stories, and fun actors."
 The show was awarded 3 stars by Common Sense Media reviewer Emily Ashby, who said that "[t]he show isn't designed to be educational, per se, but young viewers will learn a bit about interacting with media."

 Hollywood.com's Michelle Lee said, "Like the Lost fan rejecting every Lost-like show that came after it, I resented all of the shaky single-camera docu-style comedies that came after [Arrested Development].
 Because, frankly, my favorite dead show did it better.
 I needed something completely different to break me out of my comedy funk and get me back on that horse.
 And it worked."